tools4j/meanvar/README.md

 # tools4j-meanvar
 Tiny Java utility to incrementally calculate Mean and Standard Deviation with a numerically stable algorithm.
 Contains a simple utility class to incrementally calculate moving average and moving standard deviation of a data series.

+The implementation is based on Welford’s Algorithm given in Knuth Vol 2, p 232.

 #### Examples
 ###### MeanVarianceSampler
 ```java